RapidTransit/docs/Tutorials/Getting-Started-Tutorials/Testing.md

 </dependencies>
 ```
 ###Creating the Mock
-Unlike Easymock, Mockito and their extensions, we need to create a new class for this mock.
+Unlike Easymock, Mockito and their extensions, the mock can't be autocreated, we need to create a new class for this mock.

 Points to consider
 * Your Mock must extend ```MockUp<T>```